inkrement/StuffedTurkey/README.md

 # StuffedTurkey

 This is a package for Distributed Embedding aggregation (e.g. *average*, *weighted average* or *log weighted average*).
-The name comes from the fact that the package is there to bundle (aggregate) vectors (e.g. distributed word representations).
+The name comes from the fact that the package can be used to bundle vectors (e.g. distributed word representations).
 Therefore in a certain sense to "stuff" them into a more general form.
 Besides, the name is also easy to remember, cool and it just happened to be Thanksgiving.

 ## Usage